THE IMPORTANCE OF BEING DAVID E. MARTIN

 What can I say about David, my business partner, as he ponders retirement?
 It seems almost inconsequential to speak of his residential masterpieces that have graced cities around the world, or of his 18 years as project architect for legendary I.M.
 Pei.

 During his stint at Pei’s company, David launched his own architecture office.
-In the wee hours before the sun rose, during his lunch breaks, and in the wee hours during the darkest of midnight, he grew his Manhattan company to nearly 50 employees, as well as jump started some of today’s greatest designers.
+In the wee hours before the sun rose, during his lunch breaks, and in the wee hours during the darkest of midnight, he grew his Manhattan company to 15 employees, as well as jump started some of today’s greatest designers.
 Oh, and David learned French and Italian too.

 I say ‘inconsequential’ above, because it is the philanthropy in Mr. Martin that strikes me.
 Unfortunately for the rest of us, his benevolence and altruism highlight how we are all ridiculously selfish—as we ponder what fancy car to lease next or the trendiest foodie restaurant for which to line up.